mheap/nexmo-developer/_partials/stitch/guides/enable-video/javascript.md

 $ nexmo member:add YOUR_VIDEO_CONVERSATION_ID action=join channel='{"type":"app"}' user_id=ALICE_USER_ID
 ```

-The output of these commands will confirm that the user has been added to the "Nexmo Video Chat" conversation:
+The output of these commands will confirm that the user has been added to the "Vonage Video Chat" conversation:

 ```bash
 Member added: MEM-aaaaaaaa-bbbb-cccc-dddd-0123456789ab